Server Side rendering with Angular universal 14

 By clicking on main.js we open this file which contains the text "Features"

-Let's run a compilation with npm run build.
+Let's run a build with npm run build.

-Let's open these files with our VS code editor, then do a search (Ctrl + F) of the text "Features".
+Let's open this file with our VS code editor, then do a search (Ctrl + F) for the text "Features".

 The main.js file is a javascript file, so it will be misinterpreted by search engines.

-We will see later in this tutorial that once the SSR applied the code appears directly in the HTML code and will be well interpreted by the search engines.
+We will see later in this tutorial that once SSR has been applied, the code appears directly in the HTML code and will thus be well interpreted by search engines.

 Installation

-The tool we will use to apply the SSR to our project is
+The tool we will use to apply SSR to our project is

 The latest version of this tool is available below

-Angular Universal can generate static pages through a process called Server side rendering (SSR).
+@angular/ssr allows generating static pages through a process called Server side rendering (SSR) .

 We will use a simple CLI command